Fredilein/pretty-ls/README.md

 - [ ] Git status

 ## Benchmark
 Executed for a small folder built with the `--release` option.
+Measured with `time`.
 ```
 | program | total CPU time |
 | ------- | -------------- |